sbarex/SourceCodeSyntaxHighlight/README.md

 ![File type settings window](settings_specific.png)

 In the file type Specific settings, there is a list of all file types supported by the quicklook extension.
-In this list the grayout items are those currenty managed by others UTI.
+In this list the grayout items are those currently managed by others UTI.
 Clicking on the exclamation mark icon you will show which UTI is used for a given file extension.

 ![File type settings window](settings_specific_warn.png)